ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 GetTerrainCursor() : or c(), position of cursor: use with s:SetPos(c()), or point(c():x(), c():y(), c():z())
 terminal.GetMousePos : or cs, mouse pos on screen, not map

+~example for OpenExamine()
+@function for debug.getinfo()
+@@example for type()
+$example to translate userdata/stringbase
+!example to select/view
-also @ for debug.getinfo(), @@ for type(), ! to select/view, !! to examine attached objects, &handle to open object in examiner, *r/*g to wrap code in real/game time threads
+!!example to examine attached objects
+&handle to open object in examiner
+*r/*g to wrap code in real/game time threads

 If you want to overwrite instead of append text: dumpobject(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true)